Submit your film or short script to WOFFF

 When can I submit film to the Women Over 50 Film Festival?

-Submissions to WOFFF25 are now open, all submissions must come through our FilmFreeway page.
+All submissions must come through our FilmFreeway page.

 What are the guidelines?